openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 }
 ```

+This is achieved by a new controller added to the operator, in charge of reconciling the dashboard.
+This controller watches the Infrastructure object which it is bound to, and the generated configmap.

-The controller should then deploy this configmap in the `openshift-config-managed`.
+The controller should deploy this configmap in the `openshift-config-managed`.
 Any configmap deployed in this namespace with the `console.openshift.io/dashboard` label will be automatically picked by the monitoring operator and deployed in the OpenShift Console.
+The monitoring stack is responsible for querying the metrics as defined in the dashboard.

+When the Ingress operator is upgraded to a new version, if this upgrade brings changes to the dashboard, the existing ConfigMap will be overwritten through reconciliation.

 ### Risks and Mitigations